ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the previous steps) when creating the web app resource.

-- APISecretKey – The client secret value that you copied after creating the client secret in Step 2.
+- APISecretKey – You will create this secret during the completion of this step; it will be used in Step 7.
 - StorageAccountConnectionString – The connection string Uri that you copied after creating the Azure storage account in Step 3.
 - tenantId – The tenant ID of your Office 365 organization that you copied after creating the Facebook connector app in Azure Active Directory in Step 2.